ICBC Claims: The Process

 You can call us at 1-855-852-5100 (toll free, 24 hours a day).

-In cases where there is likely to be a dispute over liability, you have a complex medical history that includes pre-existing conditions or your injuries are extensive it may be in your best interests not to deal with ICBC on your own at all.
+In cases where there is likely to be a dispute over liability, you have a complex medical history that includes pre-existing conditions, or your injuries are extensive it may be in your best interests not to deal with ICBC on your own at all.
 Talk to us first.
 We have handled thousands of ICBC accident claims and we’ll tell you what we think based on that experience.

-If you leave out important information (even by honest mistake) or you are not completely accurate about your injuries ICBC may use the information on your CL-75 against you in a liability determination, to argue that you are in breach of your insurance policy, or that you either did not sustain any injuries or you are fabricating information about your injuries (if, for example, you forget to tell the Dial-a-Claims staff about an injury).
+If you leave out important information (even by honest mistake) or you are not completely accurate about your injuries ICBC may use the information on your initial report against you in a liability determination, to argue that you are in breach of your insurance policy, or that you either did not sustain any injuries or you are fabricating information about your injuries (if, for example, you forget to tell the Dial-a-Claim staff about an injury).
 The best thing to do is get legal advice first, and be as honest and accurate as possible with the information you provide to ICBC.

-Dial-a-Claims staff will ask you for general insurance information, vehicle information and vehicle driver and owner information.
+Dial-a-Claim staff will ask you for general insurance information, vehicle information and vehicle driver and owner information.
 They will also ask you for details about the accident and whether you suffered any injuries.
 Specifically they will ask you for:

 IMPORTANT: Don’t leave getting legal advice to the last minute.
 You will need a chance to think about what we tell you and decide whether you want to have us represent you.

-After talking to us about your case, you may decide you want us to help you prepare to meet with an ICBC adjuster or we may advise that we take over acting on your behalf in all further dealings with ICBC.
+After talking to us about your case, you may decide you want us to help you prepare to speak with an ICBC adjuster or we may advise that we take over acting on your behalf in all further dealings with ICBC.
 If you decide to hire us, we will go over our Contingency Fee Agreement, which sets out what we will do for you, your role and responsibilities and the amount of our fee which is a percentage of the compensation we get for you after your case is concluded (either through a settlement or after a trial).
 No retainer (upfront money) is required and our office will handle the disbursements required to start and prosecute your case.

 IMPORTANT: Get assessed by your doctor as soon as possible after the accident.
 It is critical that your injuries be independently documented by a medical professional.
 Some injury symptoms (e.g., internal bleeding, whiplash or lung injuries) don’t show up right away.
 Therefore, it is always in your best interests both medically and legally to seek medical help as soon as possible.
 If you can’t get in to see your own doctor, go to a walk-in-clinic or an emergency room and get assessed.
 In the meantime, call you doctor’s office and set up the first available appointment they have.
 Then, if you haven’t yet talked to a lawyer, at least you can confirm at the Dial-a-Claim stage that you have independent medical documentation of your injuries and that you are making every effort to seek ongoing treatment.
 Establishing a pattern of ongoing medical treatment also reduces the possibility of any argument by ICBC that you were not injured or that your injuries are the result of some intervening event (not the accident).